malithi-lalanika/Ram_Coders/README.md

 - test (Additional If needed)

-This environment was used to the preprocessing and evaluaing tasks since the mbart50 environment was not supported.
+This environment was used to the preprocessing and evaluating  tasks since the mbart50 environment was not supported.
 If mbart50 is supported you can use that environment for those tasks as well.

-For create the test environmet you can simply create a test.yml file containing "name: test" as the first line. (use a copy of mbart50.yml file for this).
-Then install the fairseq modifed folder.
+For create the test environment you can simply create a test.yml file containing "name: test" as the first line. (use a copy of mbart50.yml file for this).
+Then install the fairseq modified folder.

 ```
 cd NMT_Final_Code/Fairseq_Folder for evaluate If needed/fairseq